awsdocs/amazon-ses-developer-guide/doc-source/monitor-sending-activity-console.md

 You can monitor the number of emails delivered from your account, as well as the number of messages that have been rejected, directly from the Amazon SES console\.
 The delivery and rejection rates for your account are displayed on the Sending Statistics page\.

 You can find information about bounces and complaints on the Reputation Dashboard\.
-For more information, see [Monitoring Your Amazon SES Sender Reputation](monitor-sender-reputation.md)\.
+For more information, see [Monitoring your Amazon SES sender reputation](monitor-sender-reputation.md)\.

 **To view delivery and rejection metrics**